Adversary Lower Bounds for the Collision and the Set Equality Problems: Abstract

 \section{Abstract}

 We prove tight $\Omega(n^{1/3})$ lower bounds on the quantum query complexity of the \cpp and the \sep problems, provided that the size of the alphabet is large enough.
-We do this using the negative-weighted adversary method.
-Thus, we reprove the result by Aaronson and Shi, as well as a very recent development by Zhandry.
+We do this using the negative-weight adversary method.
+Thus, we reprove the result by Aaronson and Shi, as well as a more recent development by Zhandry.